metatablecatgames/catwork/STRATEGY.md

 engine, the new one refuses to work under Catwork.

 Another thing that I'm going to change in CW6 is how Await/HandleAsync pops off the top, instead of returning the table, it will now return an optional export table, as well as a new dispatcher that works under deferred threads.

+If you want access to catwork6, codenamed `calico`.
+Please contact me for more info on how to contribute.